Eyadfezex/my-notes/Ai Engineer/3-Prompt Engineering/1-Prompts.md

 - **Example:** "Write a speech as if you were a 19th-century poet."
 - **Use Case:** Creative and stylistic applications.

+## 13. Tree-of-Thoughts (ToT) Prompting

+Allows AI to explore multiple reasoning paths before selecting the best solution.

+- **Example:** "Consider different strategies to solve this logic puzzle and choose the best one."
+- **Use Case:** Improves problem-solving in complex tasks.

+## 14. Meta Prompting

+Focuses on the structure and syntax of tasks rather than specific content details.

+- **Example:** "Design a prompt format that extracts key information from news articles."
+- **Use Case:** Prompt structure optimization.

+## 15. Active Prompting

+Enhances adaptability by selecting task-specific example prompts annotated with human-designed Chain-of-Thought (CoT) reasoning.

+- **Example:** "Choose the best reasoning pattern for solving algebraic equations."
+- **Use Case:** Adaptive learning.

+## 16. Multimodal Chain-of-Thought (CoT) Prompting

+Enhances reasoning by integrating textual and visual inputs.

+- **Example:** "Analyze this graph and explain the trend in text."
+- **Use Case:** Visual question answering.

+## 17. Automatic Prompt Engineer (APE)

+Automatically generates and optimizes prompts to improve LLM performance.

+- **Example:** "Find the most effective prompt structure for legal document summarization."
+- **Use Case:** Automated prompt refinement.

+## 18. Automatic Multi-step Reasoning and Tool-use (ART)

+Generates multi-step prompts and integrates external tools to solve complex tasks.

+- **Example:** "Use a calculator API to solve these finance-related queries."
+- **Use Case:** External tool integration.

+## 19. ReAct (Reasoning and Acting)

+Combines reasoning with action to generate responses and execute tasks.

+- **Example:** "Analyze this dataset and return key statistics."
+- **Use Case:** AI-driven decision-making.

+## 20. Self-Refinement Prompting

+Encourages iterative review and improvement of AI responses.

+- **Example:** "Check and improve your previous response for clarity and completeness."
+- **Use Case:** Self-correcting AI outputs.

+## 21. Problem Decomposition Prompting

+Breaks down complex problems into smaller sub-problems for systematic solving.

+- **Example:** "List the steps needed to automate a customer support chatbot."
+- **Use Case:** Tackling large-scale problems.

 ## Sources

 - [Prompt Engineering Guide](https://www.promptingguide.ai/introduction/basics)